Concrete Bricks vs. Clay Bricks: Which is Better for Durability?

 Concrete

-Unlike clay brickwork, concrete block masonry is a relatively recent development which started being used as a building material in the mid-19th century.
+Unlike clay brickwork, concrete block masonry is a relatively recent development which started being used as a building material The image shows a close-up view of the corner of a concrete masonry wall The wall is constructed using gray concrete blocks which have a rough textured surface The blocks are stacked in an overlapping pattern creating a sturdy and durable structure The corner of the wall is visible showcasing the precise alignment and interlocking design of the concrete blocks The overall image highlights the strength and solidity of the masonry constructionin the mid-19th century.
 Concrete block walls provide sound structural resistance along with thermal and acoustic insulation all while accommodating for fast and easy installations – facilitated by the block’s precise unit measurements and modular characteristics.

 Concrete blocks are composed of Portland cement, aggregates and water with production being highly automated in large industrial plants.
 The mix of materials is placed in a metallic mold, vibrated in to shape, and cured at an average temperature of 70°C for up to 18 hours.
 The durability of concrete block masonry is less dependant on externalities, and more on design and construction errors.
 While concrete can fall susceptible to things like efflorescence (the migration of salts from the interior to the surface material of the masonry) the effects are mainly aesthetic, and without compromise to structural integrity.
 Furthermore, pathologies can be prevented by deploying low-absorption blocks with high compressive strength and rebar protection.